bevingtona/RemoteLogger/v0.5_libraried/README.md

 ## Library add log:

-### Jun 5, 2024:
+### Jun 5-6, 2024:
 Functions of logger to add to library:
 - [x] basic functions (blink, csv write, battery sample)
 - [x] irid functions (send, test, update RTC)
-- [ ] prep message to send over iridium from CSV
+- [x] prep message to send over iridium from CSV
     - needs:
         - format of header string (e.g. "sffff") for CSV parser
         - the names of each column - Map object? (like a dictionary)
-        - variable number of spaces to hold data points (up to 6 for OTT) - float array?
+        - variable number of spaces to hold data points (up to 6 for OTT) - float array? --> ended up doing a loop, held in CSV parser until accessed each loop
 - [ ] setup functions
-    - [ ] start data busses (SDI-12, I2C, etc)
+    - [ ] start data busses (SDI-12, I2C, etc) - make this responsibility of user
     - [ ] start SD card
     - [ ] start RTC
     - [ ] read parameters from param file